cachs1/blueOptima/README.md

 ## [Expanding further]

+1. Make roles and save credentials on Ansible vault
 1. Create and run you playbooks while running terraform, creating a new infrastructure using "local-exec"
 2. Use SNS to push messages after playbook